apache/hawq-docs/admin/RecommendedMonitoringTasks.md

       <p>Set up system check for hardware and OS errors.</p>
     </td>
     <td>
-      <p>If required, remove a machine from the HAWQ cluster to resolve hardware and OS issues, then, after add it back to the cluster and run `gprecoverseg`.</p>
+      <p>If required, remove a machine from the HAWQ cluster to resolve hardware and OS issues, then add it back to the cluster.</p>
     </td>
   </tr>
   <tr>